zowe/community/Project Management/PI Planning/22PI4 Planning/PI Planning Preparation by Squad/Zowe ZOS Squad - 22PI4 Objectives.md

 # Zowe ZOS Squad 22PI4 - (2022/10/25 - 2023/01/23)

+## Dynamic ZIS Plugin Linkage

+ZIS Plugins (although uncommon) are not well-behaved regarding EPL.
+This project addresses that prrblem directly by introducing a dynamic linkage mechanism.
+This is complex due to the fact that Metal C and Assembler do not have DLL's, but the work is almost done.

 ## Security

 Security assurance will come from using tools that analyze the code to index vulnerability databases and note non-best-practice use of library functions and memory allocation.
 To be able to use these tools, the codebase needs to compile off-ZOS.
 A stretch goal is to be able to use "sanitizers".  (https://github.com/google/sanitizers) and valgrind in our CICD pipeline.